10 Unexpected Foods You Should Be Grilling

 For those who can only imagine meat when they think of grilling, it's time to try something new to satisfy your pescatarian friends.
 You can grill all manner of seafood, including shellfish.
 Start with shrimp first.
 It takes no time to grill up some easy shrimp skewers.
 Try prepping your next batch of grilled shrimp tacos with a quick spice mix.

 When you're ready to level up, tackle some larger crustaceans like crab and lobster on the grill.
 And don't be intimidated by the thought of grilled mollusks either!
 Grilled clams are a fun addition to any barbecue.
-Place the clams right on the grill (or a baking sheet on the grill) and cover it, checking frequently to remove them when they pop open.
-Then serve with a melted butter sauce.
+Place the clams right on the grill (or on a baking sheet on the grill) and cover them, checking frequently to remove them when they pop open.
+Then, serve with a melted butter sauce.
 Even oysters, often consumed raw, can be prepared on the barbecue.
 Shuck fresh oysters, careful not to spill out all the brine, and place them on the grates of your grill.
 Spoon a little compound butter into each one, and let them cook for a few minutes, taking in that gorgeous smoky flavor.
 Some folks add other toppings like breadcrumbs or cheese.
 You can dress them however you like, but sometimes when it comes to oysters, less is more.
-You'll want to grill them over white hot coals (or a very hot pre-heated gas grill) until they begin to bubble, and remove before they dry out.
+You'll want to grill them over white hot coals (or a very hot pre-heated gas grill) until they begin to bubble and remove them before they dry out.

 Barbecue a beer can chicken